astropy/astropy-APEs/APE14.rst

             n_pixel scalars or arrays as input, and pixel coordinates should be zero-based.
 Returns n_world scalars or arrays in units given by ``world_axis_units``.
 Note that pixel coordinates are assumed to be 0 at the center of the first pixel in each dimension.
+If a pixel is in a region where the WCS is not defined, NaN can be returned.
             """

         def world_to_pixel_values(self, *world_arrays):